Osher-A/Osher-A/README.md

 .NET Developer
 --------------

 I've been coding for over three years.
 I started with javascript, however, after a few months, I got hooked on C#.
 I took many courses covering C# fundamentals, SQL & .Net.
-I spent a lot of time building desktop applications with WPF, and web apps with Blazor.
+I've spent a significant amount of time building desktop applications with WPF and web apps with Blazor.

 * 🌍  I'm based in Manchester England
 * ✉️  You can contact me at [oamoscovitch@gmail.com](mailto:oamoscovitch@gmail.com)